 Guidebooks: TThe Confraternity of St. James publishes an online guidebook (2013, donation requested upon downloading).
 In addition, an excellent Spanish guide has been translated into English and is available from the Asociación Camino de Santiago Ruta de San Salvador.
 Good information is also available on the website of the Asociación Astur-Leonesa de Amigos del Camino de Santiago.
 All of these resources suggest stages, list the towns in between, describe accommodation and show elevation gains.

-Internet links: Good information is available from the websites of the Asociación Astur-Leonesa de Amigos del Camino de Santiago and the Asociación Camino de Santiago Ruta de San Salvador.
+Internet links: The Confraternity of Saint James has an overview page.
+Good information is available from the websites of the Asociación Astur-Leonesa de Amigos del Camino de Santiago and the Asociación Camino de Santiago Ruta de San Salvador.
 Laurie Reynolds has made available an album of pictures from the Salvador from June 2012.
 The active Camino de Santiago forum has a segment dedicated to the Salvador:

 Other remarks: The Camino del Salvador has its own credential, available at the albergue in León.
 Upon completion in Oviedo, a Salvadorana (certificate analogous to the Compostela) is available in the Oviedo albergue.
 This is a beautiful route, well- marked and scenic.
 The 24 kms between Buiza and the town of Pajares pass through the mountainous Picos de Europa are some of the prettiest and most spectacular of any Camino.
 This Camino is still relative un-traveled, though in the summer of 2013, reports of four to five pilgrims a night in the albergues suggested that it is no longer a completely solitary walk.